Entomology Research

 Field Expeditions

-KU entomologists are literally circling the globe in order to explore insect diversity.
+KU entomologists are circling the globe in order to explore insect diversity.
 From the high Arctic of the Svalbard Archipelago to the blazing deserts of southern and southwestern Saudi Arabia, from humid tropical forests of the Guiana Shield and high elevations in the Peruvian Andes, to the plains of northern India and China, our staff and students are actively engaged in exploration and discovery.

 Our research is heavily specimen based and therefore requires detailed natural history observations from the field, as well as new samples for morphological and molecular work back in Kansas.
 These collections support the research endeavors of not only our own staff and students, but countless other researchers throughout the world.
 Through an intensive loan program the efforts of KU Entomology underpin the global enterprise of entomological research.